SCHOOLING IN THE EARLY DAYS

 FLIES AND BITING INSECTS

 There were no fly screens in the building to keep out flies and biting insects.
 When the Comet River was flooding, sandflies invaded the town.
-A tin with a wire handle and holes punched in the sides was called a smoke billy.
+A tin with holes punched in the sides and a wire handle was called a smoke billy.
 Loaded with smouldering cow manure, it created smoke to keep the dreaded insects at bay.
 Peter Hulthen recalls burning cow manure in a smoke billy in the classroom to ward off the sandflies.

 A smoke fire was kept burning in the playground for the children, allowing them to play during the lunch breaks.
 There was no Aerogard at that time.
 Instead, a mixture of olive oil and Dettol was used on bare skin.
 It worked, but was messy.
 The oil soaked into clothing.